remi-gai/search-tool/README.md

 ### **Long result details are trimmed with an ellipsis:**

 - **Reason**: The details might be trimmed to make sure that the format of the results are uniform.
-Users often just need a portion of the relevant message to get a general sense of whether the search result is relevant.
+We often just need a portion of the relevant message to get a general sense of whether the search result is relevant.
 If the user wants more details, then he/she can directly click on the result to expand the details or be directed to the search result (not part of this MVP).

 ![ReadMe-images/Screen_Shot_2020-10-21_at_7.33.13_PM.png](ReadMe-images/Screen_Shot_2020-10-21_at_7.33.13_PM.png)

 - **Trade-off**: Users will have to click on the search result to get more details.
-Ideally, we want the snippet to display the relevant portions of the details that are closest to the keyword.
+Ideally, we want the snippet to display the relevant portions of the details that are closest to the search terms.

 ### **The tagged results can be retrieved by searching with a '#':**